neonexus/sails-react-bootstrap-webpack/README.md

 + Setup for Webpack auto-reload dev server.
 + Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
 + Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
 + Schema validation and enforcement for `PRODUCTION`.
 This repo is setup for `MySQL`.
-If you plan to use a different datastore, you will want to modify [`config/bootstrap.js`](config/bootstrap.js) (not to be confused with the CSS framework, this config file is what Sails runs just before finally "lifting".
-See [Sails documentation](https://sailsjs.com/config/bootstrap) about the `config/bootstrap.js` file.)
+If you plan to use a different datastore, you will likely want to disable the schema validation and enforcement feature inside [`config/bootstrap.js`](config/bootstrap.js).
+See [schema validation and enforcement](#schema-validation-and-enforcement) for more info.

 ## How to Use
 This repo is not installable via `npm`.
 Instead, Github provides a handy "Use this template" (green) button at the top of this page.
 That will create a special fork of this repo (so there is a single, init commit, instead of the commit history from this repo).